 The right side of the house at 88-90 High Street in Ipswich is one of the oldest residences in town.
 It was the home of Col. Nathaniel Shatswell, famous for his command of Union troops during the Battle of Harris Farm during the Civil War.
-The oldest section of the double house at 88-90 High Street in Ipswich appears to have been built by 1671, possibly in 1658.
-First Period architectural evidence also points to the 17th Century.

 John Shatswell came to join the Ipswich settlement in 1633 with his wife and four children.
-He was granted a piece of land and built his original small dwelling.
+He was granted a piece of land and built his original small dwelling, which may still exist.
 Shatswell was appointed a surveyor of the land upon which other homes were built, and is the earliest person in Ipswich to whom the title of Deacon was given.
 The family name was often spelled Satchwell and Shatswell in the same documents.

 The two adjoining halves of the building are entirely separate properties, and the actual date of construction for either of them is uncertain, with wildly varying historical records that cannot be reconciled.
 Susan Nelson’s comprehensive inventory for the Ipswich Historical Commission gives a date of 1690 – 1710, based on the 1978 Ipswich Historical Commission inventory for the house, written by Margaret Welden, available on the MACRIS site:

 - That the original house burned. (*Waters, Thomas Franklin: “Ipswich in the Massachusetts Bay Colony”)